History

 Bestows all the benefits of Supporting membership for life, plus:

-- The opportunity each summer to invite up to 35 friends for a private barge ride on the park’s lake.
+- The opportunity each summer to invite up to 35 friends for a private barge ride on the park’s lake (subject to schedule availability).

 Animal Adoption